clasqm/yabasiclibs/clasquinator/README.md

 If the text of a message (usually in the variable *text$*) is too long to fit in one line, it will be truncated.
 This may vary with the width of the user's terminal window, so be conservative!

-Excessive quote marks (required in other libraries} will be removed by the library to maintain compatibility.
+Excessive quote marks (required in other libraries and often supplied by EncloseText$() or \"\") will be removed by the library to maintain compatibility.
 Excessive spaces at the front and back of *text$* will be trimmed, but multiple spaces within *text$* will be maintained.

 This library is currently still in the development stages and not really usable.
 But watch this space!